hmdprs/data-scientist/README.md

 ### From the Exercise

 It seems `time_in_hospital` doesn't matter in `readmission` prediction.
-If that is what your model concluded, the doctors will believe it.
-But could the data be wrong, or is your model doing something more complex than they expect?
+If that is what our model concluded, the doctors will believe it.
+But could the data be wrong, or is our model doing something more complex than they expect?
 If we'd like to show the raw readmission rate for each value of `time_in_hospital` to see how it compares to the partial dependence plot:

 ```python
 all_train = pd.concat([X_train, y_train], axis=1)